The first player to captain a Test team to seven consecutive defeats

 Another day in January, another Ashes series won and lost.
 Australia's innings win in Sydney gave them a 3-0 lead in the series.
 Poor young John Warr had figures of 0 for 142, Alec Bedser and Freddie Brown also conceded 100, and the absence of injured legspinner Doug Wright didn't make any difference: he had a bowling average of 42.47 against Australia.

-A better day for England Down Under, and a big one for Bob Willis.
+A better day for England down under, and a big one for Bob Willis.
 Flown out as a replacement, he made his Test debut before being awarded his county cap - and enjoyed it fully, taking a very cheap wicket and making the first of his 55 Test not-outs, a record before Courtney Walsh.
 England's huge 299-run win in Sydney set them on their way to regaining the Ashes.

 For the first time in almost five years, Sri Lanka took a punt on opening up with Romesh Kaluwitharana, and boy did it pay off.
 He slammed a boundary-laden 77 in the day-nighter in Melbourne, Sri Lanka squeezed past Australia by three wickets, and almost inadvertently a pinch-hitting plan had come together.
-Within 10 weeks, for all the paucity of Kalu's individual contributions, it would bring Sri Lanka the World Cup.
+Within ten weeks, for all the paucity of Kalu's individual contributions, it would bring Sri Lanka the World Cup.

 Birth of perhaps the fastest bowler of all time.
 For a player who never appeared in a Test match, Charles Jesse Kortright had a reputation second to none.
 So many of his contemporaries attested to his sheer blinding speed that you have to believe it.
-At one stage in his career, from 1895 to 1898, he bowled 201 of his 297 victims in first-class cricket.
+At one stage in his career, from 1895 to 1898, he had bowled 201 of his 297 victims in first-class cricket.
 An amateur all his life, when he was asked by John Arlott if he ever did anything except bowl fast, he replied: yes, he played golf and bowled legspin.

 Birth of a player who wasn't always popular in county changing rooms but who batted bravely in the last of his two Tests, both on the disastrous 1985-86 Caribbean tour (another blackwash).
 After making only 1 and 0 on his debut in Kingston, David Smith top-scored in each innings in Port-of-Spain.
 The fact that he made 47 and 32 says everything about the quality of West Indies' pace attack and the dodgy pitches they were allowed to bowl on.